AdobeDocs/experience-platform.en/help/data-science-workspace/walkthrough.md

 # [!DNL Data Science Workspace] walkthrough

 This document provides a walkthrough for Adobe Experience Platform [!DNL Data Science Workspace].
-Specifically we will go over the general workflow a data scientist would go through to solve a problem using machine learning.
+This tutorial outlines a general data scientist workflow and how they might approach and solve a problem using machine learning.

 ## Prerequisites

 - A registered Adobe ID account
-    - The Adobe ID account must have been added to an Organization with access to Adobe Experience Platform and the [!DNL Data Science Workspace]
+    - The Adobe ID account must have been added to an Organization with access to Adobe Experience Platform and [!DNL Data Science Workspace].

-## Data scientist's motivation
+## Retail use case

 A retailer faces many challenges to stay competitive in the current market.
-One of the retailer's main concerns is to decide on the optimal pricing of their products and to predict sale trends.
-With an accurate prediction model, the retailer would be able to find the relationship between demand and pricing policies and make optimized pricing decisions to maximize sales and revenue.
+One of the retailer's main concerns is to decide on the optimal pricing of a product and to predict sale trends.
+With an accurate prediction model, a retailer would be able to find the relationship between demand and pricing policies and make optimized pricing decisions to maximize sales and revenue.

 ## Data scientist's solution

-A data scientist's solution is to leverage the wealth of historical data a retailer has access to, to predict future trends, and to optimize pricing decisions.
-We will use past sales data to train our machine learning model and use the model to predict future sale trends.
-With this, the retailer will be able to have insights to help them when making pricing changes.
+A data scientist's solution is to leverage the wealth of historical provided by a retailer, to predict future trends, and to optimize pricing decisions.
+This walkthrough uses past sales data to train a machine learning model and uses the model to predict future sale trends.
+With this, a retailer can generate insights to help with making the optimal pricing changes.

 In this overview, we will go over the steps a data scientist would go through to take a dataset and to create a model to predict weekly sales.
 We will go over the following sections in the Sample Retail Sales Notebook on Adobe Experience Platform [!DNL Data Science Workspace]: